learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 $$ \text{income} = \beta_0 + \beta_1 \text{age} $$

 When you want to apply this to a binary dataset, what you actually want to do is perform a **classification** of your data in one group versus another one.
 In our case, we want to classify our observations (the 100 people in our data set) as good as possible in "earns more than 4k" and "earns less than 4k".
-A model will have to make a guess of what the **probability** is of belonging to one group versus another.
+A model will have to guess what the **probability** is of belonging to one group versus another.
 And that is exactly what logistic regression models can do!

 Essentially, what happens is, the linear regression is *transformed* in a way that the outcome takes a value between 0 and 1.
 This can then be interpreted as a probability (e.g., 0.2 is a probability of 20%).
 Applied to our example, the expression for a logistic regression model would look like this: